The complete guide to online reputation management SEO: How reviews, local search, and customer feedback shape your visibility

 1. What is online reputation management SEO?

-2. How do reviews affect my SEO rankings?
+2. How do reviews affect SEO rankings?

 Reviews influence keyword relevance, customer engagement, and overall brand credibility.
 Google favors businesses that earn regular feedback and respond to it thoughtfully.